Best practices to improve your accounts receivable process

 There’s no doubt that manual systems in a growing business are not only less efficient than an automated system but can cost the company dearly...

-Just because your team can do a job, it doesn’t mean they should.
-Tedious manual data entry is a mind-numbing and depressing job.
+Just because sales teams and other staff can do a job, it doesn't mean they should.
+Tedious manual data entry is a mind-numbing and depressing job that can negatively impact your accounts receivable management.

-There’s no way around it.
-Why not let the computers do the tedious work and free up your people to offer more and better customer service?
+There's no way around it.
+So why not follow the best practices of leading companies and let the computers do the tedious work, which will help to free up your people to offer more and better customer service?

 Automating low-value work means the high-value work can get started sooner.